pandas-dev/pandas/doc/source/development/roadmap.rst

 We'd like to improve the handling of extension arrays throughout the library, making their behavior more consistent with the handling of NumPy arrays.
-We'll do this by cleaning up pandas' internals and adding new methods do the extension array interface.
+We'll do this by cleaning up pandas' internals and adding new methods to the extension array interface.

 String data type
 ----------------